How to react when a colleague encroaches on your work

 - Conclude in a positive manner.
 “It’s good that we were able to talk.”

-Upon discussing the matter with your colleague, you may discover that they hadn’t realised their mistake and are willing to correct it.
+Upon discussing the matter with your colleague, you may discover that they hadn’t realized their mistake and are willing to correct it.
 Or, by defending your point of view, you may find that your job descriptions are similar or poorly defined.
 You might even find common ground, who knows?
 Why not consider collaborating with them?
 This could relieve you of certain tasks and boost the common project.
-After all, if there’s more people, more gets done.
+After all, if there are more people, more gets done.
 The worst-case scenario?
 You’ll come across someone who refuses to acknowledge the problem, and you’ll then know that you need to ask your manager or senior management to help solve the problem.

 5. Alert your manager about the situation

 If the conversation doesn’t improve anything—if your colleague keeps stepping on your toes or continues to encroach on your projects—make your manager aware of the problem.
-Keep a record of all your communication as a precaution, including emails, letters and so on.
+Keep a record of all your communication as a precaution, including emails, letters, and so on.
 First, plan your meeting in such a way as to highlight your position as well as your skills.
 You can use the contents of your job description as a starting point.
-This will help you remind your manager of your responsibilities, your role in the company, why you joined and also what you’ve been doing since you started there.
+This will help you remind your manager of your responsibilities, your role in the company, why you joined, and also what you’ve been doing since you started there.
 Next, explain the situation: always use facts and don’t get emotional or blame anyone.
-Finally, explain how this is affecting your efficiency, keeping the team from running smoothly or even affecting your wellbeing.
+Finally, explain how this is affecting your efficiency, keeping the team from running smoothly or even affecting your well-being.

 It is perfectly acceptable to ask your manager to clarify your job description or to see how it may interfere with someone else’s role.
 If the person encroaching on your projects is a member of your team, your manager can easily arrange a meeting where the three of you can find common ground and define the nature and scope of your individual projects.
 If you’re on different teams, then your managers can get together—with or without you—to find a solution.
-Ultimately, in spite of these discussions, the managers’ decisions might not be enough to resolve the conflict.
-If this is the case, unfortunately you will have to take the matter to someone higher up in the chain of command.
+Ultimately, despite these discussions, the managers’ decisions might not be enough to resolve the conflict.
+If this is the case, unfortunately, you will have to take the matter to someone higher up in the chain of command.

 Most importantly, don’t let the situation get to you and crush your self-confidence.
 Remember, you were recruited because the company believed in you and in your skills.
-Bear in mind the advice of occupational psychologist Sandrine, and don’t take these behaviours, which can affect your ego or your mood, too personally.
-Learn how to manage your emotions and reactions with basic tools such as meditation, breathing exercises and self-persuasion.
+Bear in mind the advice of occupational psychologist Sandrine, and don’t take these behaviors, which can affect your ego or your mood, too personally.
+Learn how to manage your emotions and reactions with basic tools such as meditation, breathing exercises, and self-persuasion.
 It’s vital to be aware of what you are worth, and of your position within your team and your company.
-This will help you put things right—and do so with integrity, benevolence and determination.
+This will help you put things right—and do so with integrity, benevolence, and determination.

 Translated by Kalin Linsberg